 Falling tree leaves have a bad effect on the quality of your pond water.

-You should put a covering net across your pond before the tree leaves fall in your area to stop them reaching the water.
+- Put up a covering net over your pond before the tree leaves fall to stop them reaching the water.

 - If the leaves fall to the pond base they will decompose and create a layer of sludge similar to well rotted compost on the compost heap that is high in nutrients.

 - These nutrients will be released into the water in Spring as the water warms and cause an algae bloom or the onset of blanketweed.

 - The causes of blanketweed and algae are explained in more detail in our Tips and Advice page.

 - If falling tree leaves are floating on the surface of your pond you should get a dipping net and skim them off and throw them on the compost heap to decompose.